ethereal-developers/OpenScan/README.md

 An open source app that enables users to scan hardcopies of documents or notes and convert it to a PDF file.
 No ads.
 No data collection.
 We respect your privacy.

+# PSA
+OpenScan is currently **NOT** under active development due to life happening right now.
+PRs and enhancements are welcome.
+If you are planning to contribute checkout the dev_v3 branch.

+### OpenScan was delisted from the Play Store because a dependency had an unnecessary permission to request installing other apps (Request Install Packages Permission).
+This was neither used nor required for OpenScan which Google warned us about before de-listing it.

+To rectify this situation would mean to update the dependency which in-turn has a chain of dependencies.
+Since the Flutter SDK (used to build the app) has evolved significantly since the last release of the app, it will involve a lot of work updating all the other parts of the app.
+We worked on these issues in the dev_v3 branch which is a full revamp.
+But the development has been stale due to above mentioned reason.

+### However, the app remains available on IzzyOnDroid.

+---

 [<img src="https://github.com/Ethereal-Developers-Inc/OpenScan/blob/master/gplay%20badge.png" alt="Get it on Google Play" height="80">](https://play.google.com/store/apps/details?id=com.ethereal.openscan)

 [<img src="https://gitlab.com/IzzyOnDroid/repo/-/raw/master/assets/IzzyOnDroid.png" alt="Get it on IzzyOnDroid" height="80">](https://apt.izzysoft.de/fdroid/index/apk/com.ethereal.openscan)